 On the other hand, monthly income plans (MIP) can support your financial needs along with your family’s while you are alive.

 Monthly Income Plans (MIPs) are debt-oriented hybrid mutual funds that offer a regular monthly income to the investor.
 The proportion of investments in equity funds is low, but it offers the benefit of higher returns in addition to the stability offered by the debt proportion.
 Monthly income plans are more prevalent in the mutual fund industry space, and these types of plans are also called as monthly guaranteed income plans, monthly pension plans, or assured monthly income plans in the life insurance industry.

 It provides a steady stream of income in the form of dividends and interest payments.
 Therefore, this plan is most suitable for retired persons or senior citizens who do not have other substantial monthly income sources.

 Investment Plans for Monthly Income

 Monthly Income Plans are the best alternative source for the ones who assure regular income as their backup.
-It is an investment scheme where an individual receives a certain sum of money every month accrues after a few years of payment of the premium.
+It is an investment plan where an individual receives a certain sum of money every month accrues after a few years of payment of the premium.
 This plan is mostly referred to as monthly guaranteed income plans, assured monthly income plans, or monthly pension plans.

 Monthly Income Plans are primarily associated with Mutual Funds.
 These invest in securities and offer you a monthly pay-out.
 But monthly income schemes are offered by Life Insurance companies as well.
 These plans are slightly different.
-These plans apart from providing you with a steady income source also come with a life cover.
+These plans apart from providing you with a steady income source along with a life cover.